peacelovingng/data-science-portfolio/Poverty 2017/README.md

 ### Results

 States with highest poverty and hightes poverty counts differ.
 The states with high population density have a higher overall population count, while states with highest poverty percentages derive from states that are deeply poverty stricken and have overall population density.
-There are five South Dakota counties in the United States that have the highest poverty percentages-Ziebach County, Todd County, Buffalo County, Corson County and Oglala Lakota County.
+There are five South Dakota counties in the United States that are among the ten counties with the highest poverty percentages-Ziebach County, Todd County, Buffalo County, Corson County and Oglala Lakota County.